facebookresearch/maskrcnn-benchmark/demo/README.md

 ## Tracking multiple objects across video frames demo

-This folder contains a simple video demo that illustrates how you can use `maskrcnn_benchmark` for tracking by detections.
+This folder contains a simple demo that illustrates how you can use `maskrcnn_benchmark` for tracking by detections.
 Object tracker uses multiple detections to identify a specific object over time.
 There are several algorithms that do it and I decided to use Deep SORT, which is very easy to use and pretty fast.
 [Deep SORT (Simple Online and Realtime Tracking with a Deep Association Metric)](https://arxiv.org/abs/1703.07402) is a